-Behaviour Monitoring Reports (traffic light system or similar) are available for pupils with specific behavioural needs, where deemed appropriate.
+Behaviour Monitoring Reports are available for pupils with specific behavioural needs, where deemed appropriate.
 They are used to monitor behaviour and effectively communicate between school and home.
-Before a behaviour monitoring report is started the Head Teacher must approve.
+Before a behaviour monitoring report is started a member of the Senior Leadership Team must approve this action.